ferdinand-popp/ml-seminar-activity/README.md

 `pip` is by default installed next to python for most versions.
 If not: To download `pip`, follow the directions here: https://www.geeksforgeeks.org/download-and-install-pip-latest-version/

+Optionally: If you dont want all the packages install for all project, you can create a virtual environment as called venv in your project folder.
+Most IDEs can do that for you or you can follow this explanation: https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/

-Once this is downloaded properly, install `Jupyter Notebooks` by inputting the following command into your terminal/command line:
+Next, install `Jupyter Notebooks` by inputting the following command into your terminal/command line:

 `pip install notebook`